RubyNepal/rubynepal.github.io/README.md

 If jekyll is new to you, you may want to go through its [docs](https://jekyllrb.com/docs/home/) first.
 [CloudCannon](https://learn.cloudcannon.com/jekyll/why-use-a-static-site-generator/) has some excellent jekyll video tutorials as well.

+You can also use [prose.io](http://prose.io) to submit the changes without cloning the repo.

 Steps:

 ``` bash